rtomasa/MkDocs_RePlay/docs/faq.md

 ## Will it be compatible with CRT TVs and RGB-Pi or other devices?
 The system is being developed using RGB-Pi hardware, and no other devices will be supported or tested.

 Initially, only Raspberry Pi 4 and 5 will support CRT TVs.
-RPi 3 is still pending on feasibility.
+RPi 3 and Zero 2 are still pending on feasibility.

 **Note about Pi5 support:** we already tested video DPI compatibility with current hardware.
 Sound is still pending on further analysis and official Raspberry drivers.